japhero/ObsidianMain/Areas/school/English/Invisible man/Themes.md

 - Racism
 - How identity is shaped
 - The limitations for of ideology
-- Power and self intrest
+- Power and self interest
 - The quest for self acceptance
-- Literal and metephorical enslavement
+- Literal and metaphorical enslavement
 - Idealism versus disillusionment
 - Divisions and divisiveness in society
 - Social responsibility